University of York Boat Club: Kit and Blades

-The club used "York" blue (a shade of sky blue) as its colour until the sports union unification in 2012.
-It now races in black and gold even though blue is still widely used throughout the club as it reflects the origins of the club and everything it has previously been unto this point.
-The club's blade design is black with a white rose of york.
+The club used "York" blue as its colour until the sports union unification in 2012, at which point the official colours changed to black and gold.
+As of 2025, the club has returned to racing in York blue to reflect its origins and history.
+The club's blade design is black with a white rose of York.
 The blazer of the club remains blue with white edging and bears a modified version of the crest of the university’s arms (white rose of York with two crossed rowing oars behind it instead of the crossed keys of York).
-This is important for it retains the importance of the club's history which is epitomised throughout the sport of rowing.

 Races

 The club partakes in various different races all around the academic year catering to those who are wanting to compete at various different levels.
 Throughout the winter the club partakes in Head Races such as York Autumn Sculls, Head of the Don, Fours Head, Rutherford and York Small Boats.
 After returning in the New Year the Club attends South Yorkshire Head, BUCS Head and both Women's Head of The River and Men's Head of The River.

-The summer season consists of attending major events in the Rowing calendar such as Durham Regatta, the Metropolitan Regatta, Marlow Regatta and the respective Henley Royal and Women's Henley Regattas.
+The summer season consists of attending major events in the rowing calendar such as Durham Regatta, the Metropolitan Regatta, Marlow Regatta, Henley Women's Regatta and Henley Royal Regatta.

 The club also used to have a race against York Saint John University Rowing Club, and traditionally run the White Rose Head, a three-kilometre head-to-head race from on the River Ouse, from the university boathouse and the Lowther pub.